chrisyoung/hecks-archive/README.md

 	$ serverless invoke local -f hello -d '{"name":"White Pizza","description":"white sauce and chicken","toppings":[{"name":"chicken"}]}'

 ## Contribute to Hecks
-Here are some commands that will be helpful if you would like to develop new features for Hecks

 	$ hecks build # Builds and installs the hecks gem locally
 	$ hecks test ci # run the full test suite for continuous integration
 	$ rspec # run the spec suite (fast)